-- (i) For an early education program director, academic courses in elementary education, child guidance, child counseling, child psychology, family studies, or social work. - (ii) For a school-age program director, academic courses in early childhood education, elementary education, secondary education, physical education and recreation, child development, child guidance, child counseling, child psychology, family studies, social work, human services, or youth development. - (m) "Communicable disease" means an infectious disease that is transmissible from person to person by direct contact with an infected individual or the individual's discharges, or by indirect means through a vector.
-Communicable disease includes, but is not limited to, all of the following: - (i) Chicken pox. - (ii) Hand, foot and mouth disease. - (iii) Influenza. - (iv) Measles. - (v) Mumps. - (vi) Pertussis, which is also referred to as whooping cough. - (vii) Rubella. - (viii) Tuberculosis. - (n) "Comprehensive background check" means a department review of an individual as required in section 5n of the act, MCL 722.115n. - (o) "Conducive to the welfare of children" means that term as defined in section 5m(13)(b) of the act, MCL 722.115m(13)(b). - (p) "Continuously employed child care staff member" means an individual who has not been disconnected from the child care background check system for a period of more than 180 days and has continuously resided in Michigan as referenced in sections 5n(15) and 5n(16) of the act, MCL 722.115n(15) and 722.115n(16). - (q) "Conviction" means that term as defined in section 1(i) of the act, MCL 722.111(i). - (r) "Criminal history check" means that term as defined in section 1(j) of the act, MCL 722.111(j). - (fs) "Degrees and semester hours" means only those degrees and hours from an accredited college or university. - (gt) "Department" means the department of human services licensing and regulatory affairs. - (hu) "Developmentally appropriate" means age appropriate as well as appropriate to the individual child. - (v) "Early childhood program director" means the program director of a center serving children of all ages. - (iw) "Easily cleanable" means that surfaces are readily accessible and made of such materials and finish and so fabricated that residue may be effectively removed by normal cleaning methods. - (x) "Eligible" means that that term as defined in section 1(m) of the act, MCL 722.111(m). - (jy) "Field trip" means children and caregivers personnel leaving the child care center premises for an excursion, trip, or program activity.
+- (i) For an early childhood education program director and lead caregiver, academic courses in elementary education, child guidance, child counseling, child psychology, family studies, social work, or special education. - (ii) For a school-age program director, academic courses in early childhood education, elementary education, secondary education, special education, physical education and recreation, child development, child guidance, child counseling, child psychology, family studies, social work, human services, or youth development. - (n) "Communicable disease" means an infectious disease that is transmissible from person to person by direct contact with an infected individual or the individual's discharges, or by indirect means through a vector.
+Communicable disease includes, but is not limited to, all of the following: - (i) Chicken pox. - (ii) Hand, foot and mouth disease. - (iii) Influenza. - (iv) Measles. - (v) Mumps. - (vi) Pertussis, which is also referred to as whooping cough. - (vii) Rubella. - (viii) Tuberculosis. - (o) "Comprehensive background check" means a department review of an individual as required in section 5n of the act, MCL 722.115n. - (p) "Conducive to the welfare of children" means that term as defined in section 5m(13)(b) of the act, MCL 722.115m(13)(b). - (q) "Continuously employed child care staff member" means an individual who has not been disconnected from the child care background check system for a period of more than 180 days and has continuously resided in Michigan as referenced in section 5n(15) and (16) of the act, MCL 722.115n(15) and (16). - (r) "Conviction" means that term as defined in section 1(i) of the act, MCL 722.111. - (s) "Criminal history check" means that term as defined in section 1(j) of the act, MCL 722.111. - (ft) "Degrees and semester hours" means only those degrees and hours from an accredited college or university. - (gu) "Department" means the department of human services licensing and regulatory affairs. - (hv) "Developmentally appropriate" means age appropriate as well as appropriate to the individual child - (w) "Early childhood program director" means the program director of a center serving children of all ages. - (ix) "Easily cleanable" means that surfaces are readily accessible and made of such materials and finish and so fabricated that residue may be effectively removed by normal cleaning methods. - (y) "Eligible" means that that term as defined in section 1(m) of the act, MCL 722.111. - (jz) "Field trip" means children and earegivers personnel leaving the child care center premises for an excursion, trip, or program activity.